Daniel15/JSFramework/README.md

 ===========================

 Simple JavaScript framework I use when I don't need a heavyweight framework like MooTools.
 Currently contains a very limited feature set (mostly AJAX) which won't be growing much.
+In general, I aim to support IE 6 and above, as well as the latest versions of Opera, Firefox and Chrome.

-This documentation is most likely out of date, please refer to the code for the latest features.
+This documentation is most likely out of date, please refer to the code and unit tests for the latest features.
 The documentation will be updated when I get a chance to.

 Features
 ========
  - AJAX
    - Both GET and POST
  - Cross-browser event handling
-   - Normalisation of events in IE (target and currentTarget properties)
+   - Normalisation of events in IE (target, currentTarget, pageX and pageY properties)
    - Onload handler that automatically calls functions based on body ID
    - Event delegation
  - DOM functions and DOM object wrapping